Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 {% navtabs domainSocketHostPath %}
 {% navtab helm %}

-You can switch to directly use a `hostPath` volume for the domain socket.
+You can switch to directly using a `hostPath` volume for the domain socket.
 This is done by changing the `shortCircuit.volumeType` field to `hostPath`.
 Note that you also need to define the path to use for the `hostPath` volume.